 10. The deletion of Condition 40:

-40. Planning Agreement

-Written evidence is to be submitted to Council prior to the issue of a Construction Certificate, demonstrating that the relevant obligations of the Planning Agreement between Mulpha Norwest Pty Ltd and The Hills Shire Council dated 18 March 2020 (Planning Agreement), or any future variation of this Planning Agreement, have been satisfied including, but not limited to, the Payment of Monetary Contributions, Completion of Capital Works and Public Access Land as detailed within the Planning Agreement.

 11. The amendment to Condition 42 as follows:

-42. Landscape Plan
+42. Landscape Plan – Prior to Aboveground Landscape Works

 An Amended Landscape Plan (to scale) for the landscaping of the site is to be prepared by a suitably qualified landscape architect or landscape designer and submitted to the satisfaction of Council’s Manager - Environment and Health.
 The plan must contain: